BlueFalconHD/arc_update_webhook/README.md

 1. Paste the webhook URL into a file called `TOKEN`

 ## Running
-Currently the project send only one message.
-To run it, use `python3 main.py`
+Run the project with `python main.py`.
+This will run the check every eight hours.

 ## Todo
-- [ ] Add a way to keep the bot running and send messages every duration of time
+- [x] Add a way to keep the bot running and send messages every duration of time